SoheilKhodayari/JAW/wpg_construction/lib/debug/ReadMe.md

-# Test
+# Debug

+This folder contains programs for `debugging purposes only.
-The "driver" program tests the provided "test_program".
+The "driver" program builds (some of) the static models for the provided "test_program".